ljvmiranda921/ljvmiranda921.github.io/research/index.md

 ## Research Posters

-I enjoy making posters and information design.
+I enjoy making posters for my research projects.
+Here are some that I presented in various conferences and workshops!